The Board of Directors

 Finance Committee: Monitors operating budget and financial performance of The Center and assists in the fiscal management of The Center.
 In addition, the committee prepares and presents the annual operating budget, supports The Center’s president/CEO on fiscal matters, and provides consultation when needed.

-Program Review Committee: Conducts quarterly review of programs for compliance, effectiveness and client satisfaction.
+Mission Impact Committee: Conducts quarterly review of programs for compliance, effectiveness and client satisfaction.

 Public Relations & Marketing Committee: Builds awareness of The Center’s brand, services and educational programs and events, including communications with the press; works closely with the events and development committees and the community education/outreach department to promote their work; and oversees the copy on the Website.